 Email it to firstname.lastname@example.org.

-There is a limited pool of funding available, so do your best to make a case for your favorite non-profit.
+There is a limited pool of $10,000 per grant cycle available, so do your best to make a case for your favorite non-profit.
 There are two grant cycles per year.
 The Board of Directors meets in April and October and will consider requests that have come in by April 15 or October 15.

 It’s a good idea not to mention anything about the Bev Bucks opportunity to the selected charity until after an award has been granted by the Board.